DIVA-IPL-Project/phytotree/documentation/Info.md

 addSpread();
 ```

 Separates the nodes and links, by appling a spread function to the radial algorithm.
-Increases the algorithm time to O(v^2), where v is the number of nodes.

 ## **Save and load study**